thomasgnuttall/KarnatakGestureVocalCostructuring/analysis/README.md

 The code for each pipeline step can be found in the scripts in the `experiments` folder.

-It is necessary to download two datasets to use this code, one corresponding to the performance audios (\<link removed for blind review>), and one corresponding to the motion capture data (MOCAP) of the performers movement during performance (\<link removed for blind review>).
-Please update the file `experiments/conf.py` with the path corresponding to this data.
+It is necessary to download two datasets to use this code, one corresponding to the performance audios and one corresponding to the motion capture data (MOCAP) of the performers movement during performance.
+Both can be found [here](https://owncloud.gwdg.de/index.php/s/CcTprqZ7dAFIg8Q).
+The data in the Audio folder should be placed in `data/audio` and the data in the Motion Capture folder should be placed in `data/mocap`.

+Please ensure the file `experiments/conf.py` is updated with the paths corresponding to this data.

 ## Pipeline
 The pipeline consists of 12 scripts: